Mcrich23/PlaygroundsAppTool/README.md

 # PlaygroundsAppTool

-PlaygroundsAppTool is a powerful CLI utility for programmatically managing and modifying Swift Playground App (`.swiftpm`) projects.
-It uses `swift-syntax` to read, manipulate, and rewrite `Package.swift` ASTs with perfect whitespace preservation.
+PlaygroundsAppTool is a powerful CLI utility for managing and configuring Swift Playground App (`.swiftpm`) projects.
+It helps you quickly adjust your app's capabilities, assets, and requirements without having to manually edit configuration files.

 ## Usage